Jake Bickelhaupt

-Jake Bickelhaupt is an American chef and restaurateur who owns and operates Konro restaurant in West Palm Beach, Florida, with his wife Nadia Bickelhaupt.
-He pled guilty to one charge of domestic abuse and was arrested in 2025 on the charge of domestic violence.
+Jake Bickelhaupt is an American chef and restaurateur who co-owned and operated the Michelin-starred 42 Grams in Chicago, Illinois, with his then-wife Alexa Welsh, between 2014 and 2017, and Konro in West Palm Beach, Florida, with his current wife Nadia Bickelhaupt, between 2022 and 2025.
+Following the closure of 42 Grams in 2017, he pleaded guilty to one charge of battery against Welsh, and was again arrested in 2025 on the charge of domestic violence, against Nadia.

 Biography

-In January 2014, Bickelhaupt opened 42 Grams, a restaurant in Chicago, Illinois.
+In January 2014, Bickelhaupt opened 42 Grams, a restaurant in Chicago, Illinois, alongside his then-wife and general manager, Alexa Welsh.
 42 Grams received two Michelin stars within its first year of operation and was the subject of a 2017 documentary of the same name.
-It was closed in 2018 after Bickelhaupt pleaded guilty following domestic abuse charges filed by his former wife.
+Bickelhaupt divorced in January of 2017 and initially planned to continue the restaurant through its lease expiration in November, but on June 4 Bickelhaupt assaulted Welsh, leading a diner to call police.
+Later that evening, Bickelhaupt tweeted an announcement that the restaurant was closing, effective immediately.

 In May 2019, Bickelhaupt opened another restaurant, Stone Flower, also in Chicago.
 Stone Flower closed following the COVID-19 pandemic.
-Another film, 86ed, based on his life was released in 2021 and received a Special Jury Award at LAFA as well as Best Picture at the FilmCon Awards.
+He self-financed a second documentary, 86ed, which was released in 2021 and focused on his efforts to "rebuild his life amid a cloud of cancel culture and online bullying".
+It did not cover Welsh's version of events.

-Since 2020, Bickelhaupt has been married to his wife Nadia and they co-own and operate Konro restaurant in West Palm Beach, Florida, which they opened in 2022.
-Konro is a ten-seat tasting menu-only restaurant and offers wine pairings as well as a non-alcoholic pairing.
+Since 2020, Bickelhaupt has been married to his wife Nadia; in 2022 they opened Konro restaurant in West Palm Beach, Florida.
+Konro was a ten-seat tasting menu-only restaurant and offered wine pairings as well as a non-alcoholic pairing.
+Konro became the only restaurant in the Miami area to earn a Michelin star in April 2025, before closing two months later in the aftermath of Bickelhaupt's arrest.
+Michelin revoked the star in August.

-In 2025, Bickelhaupt was again arrested for domestic violence.
-He allegedly beat his victim for two hours and caused the victim to experience a seizure.